zephyrproject-rtos/zephyr/doc/reference/kernel/threads/index.rst

 Dropping Permissions
 ====================

-If :kconfig:`CONFIG_USERSPACE` is enabled, a thread running in supervisor mode may perform a one-way transition to user mode using the :c:func:`k_thread_user_mode_enter` API.
+If :kconfig:option:`CONFIG_USERSPACE` is enabled, a thread running in supervisor mode may perform a one-way transition to user mode using the :c:func:`k_thread_user_mode_enter` API.
 This is a one-way operation which will reset and zero the thread's stack memory.
 The thread will be marked